vendrhub/vendr-documentation/content/docs/packages/deploy/0.1.0/getting-started/installation.md

 ## Upgrading

-Vendr Deploy doesn't consist of any UI files, or database changes so it is generally ok to simply install the upgrade over the top of a previous install.
+Vendr Deploy doesn't consist of any UI files, or database changes so it is generally ok to install the upgrade over the top of a previous install.